Getting a Mortgage When Self Employed in the Covid Era

 It is apparent that mortgage applications from the self-employed are much more intensive, requiring more time and attention than the typical applicant would experience.

-Regardless of the increased intensity and scrutiny, lenders are still offering mortgages to the self-employed, but they are simply being more cautious.
+Regardless of the increased intensity and scrutiny, lenders are still offering help to buy mortgages bad credit to the self-employed, but they are simply being more cautious.

 And who can blame them?
 The additional checks are all part of their due diligence during this turbulent period.